Leavenworth’s “Field of Dreams”

-Enchantment Park facilities are closed during the winter months but the trails remain open for walking and cross country skiing.
-The ball fields and restroom facilities close yearly on October 15th to prepare for the winter, opening in the spring starting generally on April 15th depending on the snow melt and cold weather temperatures.
+Enchantment Park facilities are closed during the winter months but the trails and restrooms remain open for walking and cross country skiing.
+The ball fields close yearly on October 15th to prepare for the winter, opening in the spring starting generally on April 15th depending on the snow melt and cold weather temperatures.

 Our community is proud of the ‘field of dreams’ we have built and hope you will come and enjoy it!